“The Village Schoolmaster” by Oliver Goldsmith

 7. Short-Answer Questions of the poem “The Village Schoolmaster” by Oliver Goldsmith:

-1. Who is the main character of the poem?
+1. Who is the main character of the poem "The Village Schoolmaster" by Oliver Goldsmith?

 The main character is the village schoolmaster.